thurstonsand/scala-cass/docs/cass3/src/main/tut/cass3/scalasession/getting-started.md

 # Getting Started with ScalaSession

 Using a `ScalaSession` follows the same general rules as creating the Java driver's `Session`.
-The major difference is that this library requires a cluster instance in implicit scope when working with tuples.
+The major difference is that this library requires a cluster instance in implicit scope when working with Cassandra `tuple`s (for instance, the `date` type).
 This is because `tuple` types are defined based on the specific codecs associated with a cluster instance.

 This means that you need to make the cluster implicit if you are using cassandra's `tuple` types